wyfo/apischema/docs/graphql/relay.md

 ## (Global) Object Identification

-*Apischema* defines a generic `relay.Node[Id]` interface which can be used which can be used as base class of all identified resources.
+*apischema* defines a generic `relay.Node[Id]` interface which can be used which can be used as base class of all identified resources.
 This class contains a unique generic field of type `Id`, which will be automatically converted into an `ID!` in the schema.
 The `Id` type chosen has to be serializable into a string-convertible value (it can register [conversions](../conversions.md) if needed).

 Each node has to implement the `classmethod` `get_by_id(cls: type[T], id: Id, info: graphql.GraphQLResolveInfo=None) -> T`.